jzhou316/sbu-nlp/content/_index.md

       text: |
         <br>

-        The **Stony Brook NLP** has been a center of excellence for Artificial Intelligence research, teaching, and practice since its founding in 2016.
+        The **Stony Brook Natural Language Processing (NLP)** has been a center of excellence for NLP and Artificial Intelligence research, teaching, and practice.

     design:
       spacing:
-        padding: [10, 0, 0, 0]
+        padding: [0, 0, 0, 0]
         margin: [0, 0, 0, 0]
       # For full-screen, add `min-h-screen` below
       css_class: "dark"